rkapl123/DBAddin/docs/DBModif.md

 *   Env: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Add-in General Settings Group).
 *   Exec on Save: Should the DBMap be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBMap, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
-Deleting rows is node with the special context menu item "delete Row" (or pressing Ctrl-Shift-D).
-This is utilized in particular for DBSheets, a specific usage of DBMappers.
+Deleting rows is done with the special context menu item "delete Row" (or pressing Ctrl-Shift-D).
+This mode is the basis for DBSheets, a specific usage of DBMappers.
 *   Ignore data errors: replace excel errors like #VALUE! with null on updating/inserting.
 Otherwise an error message is passed and execution is skipped for that row.
 *   Auto Increment: Allow empty primary column values (only for a single primary key!) in use with tables that have the IsAutoIncrement property set for this primary column (typically because of an identity specification for that column in the Database).
 *   Create CB: create a command-button for the DB Sequence in the current Worksheet (max.
 10 buttons are possible per Workbook).